cedricbou/FiddleWith/README.md

 [![Build Status](https://travis-ci.org/cedricbou/FiddleWith.png?branch=master)](https://travis-ci.org/cedricbou/FiddleWith)

-Build prototypes or experiment quick features, in a few minutes, even from a tablet or during meetings.
+Build prototypes, experiment quick features or create micro projects in short time.

 This project is under development, only basic features are available for the moments.

-FiddleWith.it is a framework built over DropWizard.
+FiddleWith.it is built over DropWizard.
 It allows very Rapid Feature Development using Ruby scripts (the Fiddles!).

-You write ruby scripts, taking some parameter as JSon post data or the URL query string, write some business login in Ruby, return a ruby object, a hash, a string, a number, or a fully qualified HTTP response object.
+You write ruby scripts, execute them from a browser or an http client.
+Parameters are passed in as JSon post data or in the URL query string.

+The result is transformed to JSON.

-FiddleWith.It provides tools and quick access to many commons features, such a SQL queries and transactions, HTTP requests with the ability to use templates for POST data, and many more in the futures.
+FiddleWith.It provides tools and quick access to many common development features, such a SQL queries and transactions, HTTP requests with the ability to use templates for POST data, and many more in the futures.